jonasmcferreira/adventures/docs/inkoria/inkoria.md

 Overall, Inkoria portrays a bleak and oppressive society where the pursuit of magic is met with persecution and fear.
 Spellcasters are hunted down and forced to operate in secrecy, while the general populace remains oblivious to the potential wonders that magic can bring.

+### Rules of Magic

+- Weaving spells costs fatigue to the Mage.
+Extensive spell weaving without some rest could cause the Mage to feel sick, very tired, to faint or die.
+- Dead people can be brought back to life permanently, but only under very specific circumstances and the spells needed are quiet difficult to weave.
+A Deity must be involved.
+- Weaving complex spells and combining a lot of Glyphs takes time.
+If, for example, I want to put a spell on a large area or a big building, I would have to weave a net of Glyphs all around and inside the place, and that takes a lot of time and preparation.
+- Mages can create inanimate objects out of nothing but in order to keep it in the physical world for more than a few minutes the mage would need to use a lot of energy.
+The majority of magically created objects are temporary.
+- There is a metal alloy called Red Iron that can block the flow of magic and block spell weaving.
+While another metal alloy called Blue Gold can store magical energy , making it really useful to create magical batteries.
+Another metal alloy called Black Copper makes it easier for magic to flow through it, making it an effective material to build magic amplifiers and talismans .
+- The physical cost of weaving a spell is directly proportioned to how much the effects of the spell change the reality.
+If i am a good and experienced mage a simple spell to open a door would cost nothing to me, a transformation spell would be challenging but I would definitely succeed, while more exotic or big spells like making a mountain float or bringing back to life the deads, if I do them alone or without the aid of magical amplifiers, would cost me so much in terms of physical energies that I would definitely die.

+8)Weaving spells with blood must be approached with caution.
+Because these spells contain parts of the Spark of the weaver, weaving too many of them could cause the disappearence of one's Spark, and so the consequent inability to weave other spells.

 ## Faith

 Lightbringers: These clerics draw their power from the gods associated with light, illumination, and purity.
 They are the beacons of hope in the darkness, wielding radiant magic to dispel shadows and bring enlightenment to the oppressed.
 Lightbringers inspire others with their unwavering faith and provide guidance and solace to those who have lost their way.